Nissan Versa Review

-The Versa’s cabin is extremely basic and cheap-looking plastic materials abound, reviewers say.
-The Versa has one of the roomiest cabins in the class with enough leg- and headroom in the back seat to comfortably accommodate tall passengers, test drivers report.
-The Versa sedan also has a good amount of trunk space, while the hatchback offers a typical amount of space for the class.
+The Versa’s cabin is extremely basic and made with cheap-looking plastic materials, reviewers say.
+Most agree that the Versa has one of the roomiest cabins in the class with enough leg- and headroom in the back seat to comfortably accommodate tall passengers.
 The Versa comes standard with a two-speaker CD audio system and an auxiliary input.
 Buyers have to upgrade to get Bluetooth or a USB port, which are features that come standard in many rivals.
 Additional options include a multi-view camera, navigation, keyless entry, push-button start, power windows and door locks, cruise control, an upgraded stereo with satellite radio and steering wheel-mounted audio controls.
 Reviewers write that the Versa offers legible gauges and clearly marked controls that are logically-placed, and some appreciate that the Versa is available with features like keyless access, push-button start and a rearview camera.

 - "The 2014 Nissan Versa Note hardly revolutionizes the segment, but it is a solid, satisfying evolution of this B-segment competitor.
 Are there more entertaining or versatile subcompact hatchbacks on the market?
 Certainly, but the 2014 Versa Note's combination of poise, price, and packaging will undoubtedly resonate with buyers." -- Automobile Magazine